What is accreditation?

 When does reaccreditation take place?

-Yale University has been accredited continuously by NEASC since 1929 and is formally evaluated once every ten years with less comprehensive five–year reports in between.
-To view the most recent reports, please visit the 2009 comprehensive and 2014 five-year reports.
+Yale University has been accredited continuously by NEASC since 1929 and is formally evaluated once every ten years with less comprehensive fifth-year reports in between.
+To view the most recent reports, please visit the 2009 comprehensive and 2014 fifth-year reports.

 Who participates in Yale’s NEASC reaccreditation process?